Pukaskwa National Park

-Pukaskwa National Park is in Marathon, Ontario, in the Thunder Bay District of Northern Ontario, Canada.
-This park was developed in 1978 and is known for its beautiful view of Lake Superior and Boreal forests.
+Pukaskwa National Park is in Marathon, Ontario, and was developed in 1978.
+It is known for its beautiful view of Lake Superior and Boreal forests.

-It is also famous for its Coastal Hiking Trail following the path of Lake Superior’s north shore.
+It is also famous for its Coastal Hiking Trail, which follows the path of Lake Superior’s north shore.
 Furthermore, many backcountry campsites are located around the Park, including Hattie Cove campground at the park’s north end.

-This gives a good visit, the camping experience is at its best, you can also see animals there.
+Hiking trails are easily accessible for everyone to visit and go camping.
+Many people, mainly youth, like hiking.
+This is a good visit, the camping experience is at its best, and you can also see animals there.

 Southern headland trail is an hour away, surrounded by Hattie Cove.
 Hiking the southern headland trails offers a red chair experience.